under-view/meta-amd/meta-e3000/README.md

-# meta-amd/meta-snowyowl
+# meta-amd/meta-e3000

-This is the location for AMD Snowy Owl BSP.
+This is the location for AMD E3000 BSP.

 Please see the README file contained in the root meta-amd directory for general information and usage details.